MageMCU/Joystick-Uno-L298N/README.md

 - <a href="https://www.youtube.com/watch?v=maIHbdbDBwo&t=2s" target="_blank">Joystick Algorithm Simulation</a>
 </p>

+## Testing Platform

+- This MCU chip **Atmega328P** is well known and the price is affordable as well as most of the robotic hardware that is described here.
+The Arduino Uno board comes with a removable MCU.

+- **PlatformIO** is a cross-platform, cross-architecture, multiple framework, professional tool for embedded systems engineers and for software developers who write applications for embedded products.

+- **Visual Studio Code** is a streamlined code editor and it runs on macOS, Linux, and Windows.
+The best thing about VSCode, it is free.

+## Issues

+- None

+## In Development

+The JUL_Release_Version will test periodically as described in the Testing Platform and to the standards set in platformio.ini settings.

+- Compiled 20221018 - Big Fixes

+## NOTICE

+- The JUL_Debug_Version will be removed November 2022.

 ## Disclaimer and Terms

 Please follow the ***Disclaimer*** and ***Terms*** in the ***Joystick - Arduino Uno - L298N*** Depository.